Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-JUnit.md

 attribute that contains the following pieces of information needed to access the SpiraTest test repository:

-**URL** - The URL to the instance of SpiraTest being accessed.
+- **URL** - The URL to the instance of SpiraTest being accessed.
 This needs to start with http:// or https://.

-**Login** - A valid username for the instance of SpiraTest.
+- **Login** - A valid username for the instance of SpiraTest.

-**Password** -- Use the password you login with.
-For Spira 6.4+ you can alternatively use your RSS Token, found in your profile page (RSS Feeds must be enabled for this to work).
+- **Password** -- Use the API key / RSS key for your user profile **NOT your login password**.
+This can be found in your profile page (RSS Feeds must be enabled for this to work).

-**Project Id** - The ID of the project (this can be found on the project homepage in the "Project Overview" section)
+- **Project Id** - The ID of the project (this can be found on the project homepage in the "Project Overview" section)

-**Release Id** (Optional) - The ID of the release to associate the test run with.
+- **Release Id** (Optional) - The ID of the release to associate the test run with.
 This can be found on the releases list page (click on the Planning \> Releases tab).
 If you don't want to specify a release, just use the value -1.

-**Test Set Id** (Optional) -- The ID of the test set to associate the test run with.
+- **Test Set Id** (Optional) -- The ID of the test set to associate the test run with.
 This can be found on the test set list page (click on the Testing \> Test Sets tab).
 If you don't want to specify a test set, just use the value -1.
 If you choose a test set that is associated with a release, then you don't need to explicitly set a release id (i.e. just use -1).
 However if you do set a release value, it will override the value associated with the test set.

 In addition, each of the individual test methods needs to be mapped to a specific test case within SpiraTest.
 This is done by adding a